 The prototype mouse proved to be superior to all other available forms of screen navigation.

-In the early 1970s, Douglas Engelbart and his colleagues moved to the Xerox Palo Alto Research Center (Xerox PARC) at the heart of what would become Silicon Valley.
+On July 1, 1970, the Xerox Palo Alto Research Centre opened at the heart of what would become Silicon Valley.

 The graphical user interface